sento documentation

 [method] SUBSCRIBE (SYSTEM

-)Convenience.
+SENTO.ACTOR-SYSTEM:ACTOR-SYSTEM) (SUBSCRIBERSENTO.ACTOR:ACTOR)Convenience.
 Allows to subscribe to

-by just providing theasys:actor-system
+ev:eventstreamby just providing theasys:actor-system.

 [method] SUBSCRIBE (ACTOR

-)Convenience.
+SENTO.ACTOR:ACTOR) (SUBSCRIBERSENTO.ACTOR:ACTOR)Convenience.
 Allows to subscribe to

-by just providing the actor.
+ev:eventstreamby just providing the actor.

 [method] UNSUBSCRIBE (EV-STREAM